Avik9/XMLParser/README.md

 # XMLParser

 This is an XML Parser that reads DHCP files that are downloaded.
 It takes a directory as an input and reads all the .xml files in that specific directory.
-After reading them, it creates a temp .xml file and then stores the following attributes into a .csv file:
+After reading them, it creates a temp .xml file and then stores the following attributes into a .csv file for each of the `<Scope>`:
-   * Name of the file parsing

-   For each of the <Scope>, it prints the following attributes:

    * Name
    * Start Range